 Biocompatible thin films include the deposition of Titanium nitride (TiN), TiAlN/AlTiN (Titanium Aluminum Nitride), CrN (Chrome Nitride) and TiCN (Titanium Carbo-Nitride) coatings.
 These coatings increase durability of implants and other devices, and are of particular interest for stimulation electrodes in applications such as implantable neural prostheses leads, where dimensional stability is a concern.

 Denton Vacuum’s products for medical and health applications use magnetron sputtering for conformal coatings on 3D medical implants for wear resistance and color coding and PE-CVD (plasma-enhanced chemical vapor deposition) for TiN coatings to enhance durability and extend product life.
-These deposition solutions enable engineers to reliably and economically improve health outcomes.
+These thin film deposition solutions enable engineers to reliably and economically improve health outcomes.